revanna7226/sphinx-revs-tech-docs/docs/java/spring/data_jpa/features/relationships.rst

             private String name;

             @OneToMany(mappedBy = "department", cascade = CascadeType.ALL)
-            private List<Employee> employees;
+            // “This list of employees is mapped by the department field in the Employee entity.” private List<Employee> employees;

             // Getters and Setters
         }

+        // Owning side of the relationship:
+        // Responsible for managing the foreign key column in the database.
         @Entity
         public class Employee {